 Well, one thing this article isn’t is A Quick Guide To Conquering Spanish Like A Boss.
 It isn’t a guarantee that if you read this article and do this, this, and this, you’ll be up there singing old Marco Antonio Solis songs at your local karaoke bar within the next two months better than the man himself.

 (Just sayin – Marco Antonio Solis helped me big time with Spanish.
 Big time.
 Plus the man’s a don and the ladies love him.)

 Neither is it where I say if you stick around here as long as me you’d be dumb as a rock if you couldn’t learn Spanish.
 I know enough gringos in Central America who have been here longer than me and still can’t speak any Spanish.
-They’re not all stupid, although some certainly are.
+They’re not all stupid.

 So between the “Quick Guide” format and the “Do Nothing But Wait And It Will Come” format there’s a middle ground.
 And that’s where I am.

 When I arrived I took some basic Spanish classes once I figured out I’d be staying for a while.

 I can’t lie and say those classes worked for me – like back at school, I loathed them.
 Verbs, verb tables, conjunctive adverbs, prepositions, participles.
 Jesus, I’m getting bored writing these terms down right now.